HomoCodens/catherd/README.md

 *a lot as you can see*

 ## NOW
-* use separate paths for documents and store?
-	* set proper starting dirs in choosers
 * width of stuff
 * content of Datenblätter (vet visits)
 * keyboard shortcuts